PubHubs/PubHubs/pubhubs_hub/modules/pubhubs/README.md

 - `401 Forbidden` if no token or a non-admin is provided.
 - `400 Bad Request` with a body of errors if the request body is malformed or the room cannot be matched.

-### `GET /_synapse/client/ph/irma-endpoint/start` and `GET /_synapse/client/ph/irma-endpoint/result`
+### `GET /_synapse/client/ph/yivi-endpoint/start` and `GET /_synapse/client/ph/yivi-endpoint/result`

-The generic IRMA endpoints to use to get the session to the front end.
+The generic Yivi endpoints to use to get the session to the front end.
 See for an example: https://github.com/privacybydesign/irma-frontend-packages

-### `/_synapse/client/irmaproxy`
+### `/_synapse/client/yiviproxy`

 Allow the front end session to check the session status.

 ## Used endpoints by this module

-- /_synapse/client/ph/irma-endpoint
+- /_synapse/client/ph/yivi-endpoint
-- /_synapse/client/irmaproxy
+- /_synapse/client/yiviproxy
 - /_synapse/client/secured_rooms